foreignm80/Solar-Pc-Optimizer/README.md

 frogie's arcade - https://frogiesarcade.win

 # This Version Is Outdated.
-Updates For V1 Will Not be Comming.
+v2 will be released soon